BGSpiegl/GCparagon/README.md

 (see comment on the bottom of [EXECUTE_reference_download.sh](/2bit_reference/EXECUTE_reference_download.sh))

 The BAM files used in the publication can be requested for download from EGA via the accession [EGAS00001006963][EGAS00001006963].
-An EGA account can be created for free there if non is available to the user.
+If required, a new EGA account can be created for free.

+To recreate the output which was used in the publication, run [this driver script](/driver_scripts/drv_compute_GC_presets.sh) after setting up the conda env and downloading the 2bit reference genome file.

 -------------------------------------------------------------------------------------------------------------------